 Kindly note that the above is for information only and does not constitute legal advice.
 We strongly recommend you double-check requirements with your travel agent or a South African embassy.
 Please see the Department of Home Affairs’ website for more details

-Upon notification of the successful applicants, we will request a copy of your passport after which we will supply you with all the neccesary documentation needed for the visa application (i.e. letter of invitation, flight ticket, travel insurance and proof of accommodation).
+Upon notification of the successful applicants, we will request a copy of your passport after which we will supply you with all the necessary documentation needed for the visa application (i.e. letter of invitation, flight ticket, travel insurance and proof of accommodation).

 Yellow Fever Certificate

-A Yellow Fever vaccination certificate is required for travellers coming from – or who are in airport transit for more than 12 hours within – a country with risk of Yellow Fever transmission.
-The certificate only becomes valid 10 days after vaccination, and stays valid for the duration of the life of the person vaccinated.
-If you’ve travelled in a yellow fever region, in the six days before you wish to visit South Africa, you’ll have to show your yellow fever certificate when you enter the country.
+A Yellow Fever vaccination certificate is required for travellers coming from – or who are in airport transit for more than 12 hours within – a country with a risk of Yellow Fever transmission.
+The certificate only becomes valid 10 days after vaccination and stays valid for the duration of the life of the person vaccinated.
+If you’ve travelled in a yellow fever region, six days before you wish to visit South Africa, you’ll have to show your yellow fever certificate when you enter the country.